Value-added tax (VAT)

 This tax is fully deductible for CIT purposes, provided the same has a causal nexus with the income-producing activity of the taxpayer (e.g. where the tax is paid on rental property).

-The stamp tax rate is between 1,5% and up to 3% applicable upon the alienation of real estate over 180K USD.
+The stamp tax rate is between 1.5% and 3% applicable upon the alienation of real estate over USD 180,000.

 Capital gains tax